rob-myers/rob-myers.github.io/docs/plan.md

   > https://rogue-markup.imgix.net/
   > https://console.cloud.google.com/storage/browser/rogue-markup;tab=objects?project=rogue-markup

+- ✅ Mobile UI has Ctrl-C
+- ✅ Mobile UI has larger arrows
 - ✅ decided against blender spritesheets, in favour of _hand-crafted vector drawings_, which may be rendered to PNG using browser
 - ❌ create a blender spritesheet
   - ✅ get a walk cycle from mixamo